 I started cycling when I was 13 after the South Australian Sports Institute tested students at my primary school and identified me as having the physical attributes to have a potential career in cycling.
 Despite already participating in three soccer teams, playing volleyball, basketball, athletics and swimming I gave cycling a go.
 After the year-long Talent Search program, I was hooked.
 I went to my first Track National Championships in 2006 where I won two bronze medals in the Under 17 500m Time Trial and Sprint.
 Over the next few years all my other sports fizzled out and I started to specialise as a track sprinter.

 I went to the Australian Youth Olympic Festival in 2007, then represented Australia at the Junior World Championships in 2008 and 2009 where I took home a silver and bronze medal in the Sprint and Keirin.

 In 2009, things started going downhill.
 I no-longer enjoyed cycling and by February 2010, I had lost my passion completely.
 My results soon mimicked my attitude and so I decided to have an indefinite break.

 After dabbling in a couple of part-time jobs I returned to cycling just four months later.
 Things had to change if I was to enjoy the sport again, so I switched from sprinting to track endurance.
-This gave me new goals, varied training and a completely different challenge.
+This gave me new goals and a completely different challenge.
 After eight months, thousands of kilometres and 9 kilograms later, I was the 2011 Australian Omnium and Scratch Race Champion.
 I had successfully made the switch to track endurance racing.

 I dabled on the road for two months in Holland in 2011 with the Australian Institute of Sport’s women’s track endurance team which gave me a taste of European road racing.